segmentio/analytics-next/packages/signals/signals/README.md

 Instrumentation signals emit whenever a Segment event is emitted.

 ### Navigation
+Instrumentation signals emit whenever the URL changes.

-> Note: you can rely on the initial analytics.page() call, which you can access as an Instrumentation signal.
+> Note: you can also rely on the initial analytics.page() call, which you can access as an Instrumentation signal.

+### Network
-Navigation signals emit when the following happens:
+Network signals emit when a Request or Response is emitted is detected with the following requirements:
-- soft navigation change: user clicks a '#' or does

-seth.com/api/login?foo=123
+- Uses the `fetch` API
+- First party domain (e.g if on `foo.com`, then `foo.com/api/products`, but not `bar.com/api/products`)
+- Contains the content-type: `application/json`